-Although PVD causes some frustrating symptoms it doesn’t cause pain, harm the eye or cause permanent loss of vision.
+Although PVD causes some frustrating symptoms, it doesn’t cause pain or harm the eye and rarely leads to permanent loss of vision.

 Our Understanding Posterior Vitreous Detachment guide is accredited by the Royal College of Ophthalmologists, and is designed to give you a detailed understanding of your eye condition and helpful advice on next steps.

 Your eye is filled with a clear, gel-like substance called the vitreous.
 When the vitreous comes away from the retina it’s called a posterior vitreous detachment (PVD).